tauri-apps/tauri-docs/docs/en/getting-started/setup-macos.md

 We have audited this bash script, and it does what it says it is supposed to do.
 Nevertheless, before blindly curl-bashing a script, it is always wise to look at it first.
 Here is the file as a mere <a href="https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh" target="_blank">download link</a>.
 </Alert>

-Once nvm is installed, close and reopen your terminal, then install the lastest version of Node.js and npm:
+Once nvm is installed, close and reopen your terminal, then install the latest version of Node.js and npm:

 ```sh
 $ nvm install node --latest-npm